akramcodez/Animal-Profile-Page-Search/README.md

-# 🐾 Animal-Profile-Page-Search
+# 🐾 Instagram-Clone

 A responsive demo of an **animal profile page** that allows users to browse, search, and interact with animal profiles.

-## 🎉 Welcome to Animal-Page
+## 🎉 Welcome to Instagram-Clone

 A fun social media platform for pets!
 This web application lets users explore animal profiles, such as:
 **CAT | DOG | GOAT | COW | HEN | DUCK | HORSE**